by Mike Henneberger

 Gabriel Iglesias Presents Stand-Up Revolution

-You can hear some more great stories live as the Stand-Up Revolution tour rolls across the country throughout the end of the year.
-You can keep up with every move of the tour by going to Twitter and following @Martincomic, @Shaunlatham, @Comicrick, @Alfredrobles, @Trevornoah and, of course, @Fluffyguy.
+You can catch Rick Gutierrez joking with the rest of the Stand-Up Revolution crew when the tour picks back up on the east coast in mid-April and as it rolls on throughout the country until the end of May.
+You can keep up with every move of the tour by going to Twitter and following @Comicrick, @Alfredrobles, @Martincomic, @Shaunlatham, @Trevornoah and @Fluffyguy.